dccruz/Codify-Academy-Classwork/Week 09/readme.md

 	9.6 In JS: Add that h1 to the div.<br>
 	9.7 In JS: Create another div and give it an ID.<br> 9.8 In JS: Create an h1 element.
 Create a text node.
-Add the text node to your h1, then add your h1 to your div.<br>
+Add the text node to your h1, then add your h1 to your div.<br> 9.9 In JS: Create an image and a button tag. <br>